mindersec/minder/docs/docs/run_minder_server/run_the_server.md

 ```bash
 make run-docker
 ```
-As this command runs, you will see it build the Minder server container and then start the dependant containers.
+As this command runs, you will see it build the Minder server container and then start the dependent containers.
 If you run
 ```bash
 docker ps